Zhious/Mock_Hospital/README.md

 # Mock_Hospital

-THe following .zip contains a Mock Hospital program The program is coded using Python with the Django Framework.
+The following .zip contains a Mock Hospital program The program is coded using Python with the Django Framework.

 Tools: Notepad++, PyCharm, Bootstrap, Tortoise SVN, PuTTY